 Based upon the overtopping flow rate, the Mapping Partner can estimate the depth of flooding (Table 2).
 The contour applied for mapping sheet flow and ponding overtopping should not exceed the runup feature crest elevation.
 In some instances, sheet flow can convey water from wave overtopping to ponding areas inland of the barrier.
-Additional specifications for mapping sheet flow and ponding overtopping are included in Coastal Floodplain Mapping (FEMA, 2015e).
+Additional specifications for mapping sheet flow and ponding overtopping are included in Guidance for Flood Risk Analysis and Mapping: Coastal Floodplain Mapping.